s1rGAY/s1rGAY/README.md

-- 👋 Hi, I’m s1rGAY
+- 👋 Hi, I’m Siarhei
-- 👀 I’m interested in C++ and AI
+- 👀 I’m interested in C++,AI and python)))
 - 🌱 I’m currently learning C++
-- 💞️ I want to collaborate in making games.
+- 💞️ I want to collaborate in differents interesting projects;)
-- 📫 rassafonovs@gmail.com
+- 📫 You can write to me at this address : rassafonovs@gmail.com